nodatime/nodatime/www/1.2.x/userguide/tzdb.md

 so.

 Noda Time's main library doesn't read tzdb text files directly - it uses a binary form which is the output of `NodaTime.TzdbCompiler` - another part of the Noda Time project.
-This saves both space (the 2012j version takes about 110K when compiled, or about 690K in text form) and time, as the binary form contains various precomputed transitions.
-The file also contains a mapping from Windows time zone names to tzdb time zone IDs, primarily so that Noda Time can map the local time zone reported by `TimeZoneInfo` to a tzdb time zone.
+This saves both space (the 2013h version takes about 125K when compiled) and time, as the binary form contains various precomputed transitions.
+The file also contains a mapping from Windows time zone names to tzdb time zone IDs, primarily so that Noda Time can map the local time zone reported by `TimeZoneInfo` to a tzdb time zone, and (from Noda Time 1.1 onwards) TZDB location data.

 In Noda Time 1.0, the data was stored in .NET resources.
 This became awkward in a number of ways, not least because of the lack of full resource support in Portable Class Libraries.
 In 1.1, a new file format was introduced, along with methods